1989 Tiananmen Square protests and massacre: Mikhail Gorbachev's visit

 Press restrictions were loosened significantly from early to mid-May.
 State media began broadcasting footage sympathetic to protesters and the movement, including the hunger strikers.
 On 14 May, intellectuals led by Dai Qing gained permission from Hu Qili to bypass government censorship and air the progressive views of the nation's intellectuals in the Guangming Daily.
 The intellectuals then issued an urgent appeal for the students to leave the square in an attempt to deescalate the conflict.
 However, many students believed that the intellectuals were speaking for the government and refused to move.
 That evening, formal negotiations took place between government representatives led by Yan Mingfu and student representatives led by Shen Tong and Xiang Xiaoji.
 Yan affirmed the student movement's patriotic nature and pleaded for the students to withdraw from the square.
 While Yan's apparent sincerity for compromise satisfied some students, the meeting grew increasingly chaotic as competing student factions relayed uncoordinated and incoherent demands to the leadership.
 Shortly after student leaders learned that the event had not been broadcast nationally, as initially promised by the government, the meeting fell apart.
 Yan then personally went to the square to appeal to the students, even offering himself to be held hostage.
 Yan also took the student's pleas to Li Peng the next day, asking Li to consider formally retracting the 26 April Editorial and rebranding the movement as "patriotic and democratic"; Li refused.

 The students remained in the square during the Gorbachev visit; his welcoming ceremony was held at the airport.
-The Sino-Soviet summit, the first of its kind in some 30 years, marked the normalization of Sino-Soviet relations and was seen as a breakthrough of tremendous historical significance for China's leaders.
-However, its smooth proceedings were derailed by the student movement; this created a major embarrassment ("loss of face") for the leadership on the global stage, and drove many moderates in government onto a more hardline path.
+The Sino-Soviet summit, the first of its kind in some 30 years, marked the normalisation of Sino-Soviet relations and was seen as a breakthrough of tremendous historical significance for China's leaders.
+However, its smooth proceedings were derailed by the student movement; this created a major embarrassment ("loss of face") for the leadership on the global stage and drove many moderates in government onto a more hardline path.
 The summit between Deng and Gorbachev took place at the Great Hall of the People amid the backdrop of commotion and protest in the square.
 When Gorbachev met with Zhao on 16 May, Zhao told him, and by extension the international press, that Deng was still the "paramount authority" in China.
 Deng felt that this remark was Zhao's attempt to shift blame for mishandling the movement to him.
-Zhao's defense against this accusation was that privately informing world leaders that Deng was the true center of power was standard operating procedure; Li Peng had made nearly identical private statements to US president George H. W. Bush in February 1989.
+Zhao's defence against this accusation was that privately informing world leaders that Deng was the true centre of power was standard operating procedure; Li Peng had made nearly identical private statements to US president George H. W. Bush in February 1989.
 Nevertheless, the statement marked a decisive split between the country's two most senior leaders.